Why Learn Egyptian Arabic?

 For the casual traveller, you occasionally might have to write if you have to send a message to your landlord (because surprise, your actual contact person is the cousin of the person who owns the property).
 In cases like this, you are fine to translate online, but then you just want to make sure the translation makes sense.

-Even if you’re learning a dialect — which hardly exists in written form — you need to learn to read for a whole bunch of reasons:
+Even if you’re learning the Egyptian dialect, you need to learn to read for a whole bunch of reasons:

 - Most local shops only have shop names in Arabic, and only have menus in Arabic.